Crell/Serde/README.md

 ## Configuration

 Serde's behavior is driven almost entirely through attributes.
-Any class may be serialized from or desrialized to as-is with no additional configuration, but there is a great deal of configuration that may be opted-in to.
+Any class may be serialized from or deserialized to as-is with no additional configuration, but there is a great deal of configuration that may be opted-in to.

 Attribute handling is provided by [`Crell/AttributeUtils`](https://github.com/Crell/AttributeUtils).
 It is worth looking into as well.